Iberville deputy's widow sues sheriff's office alleging negligence before, during 2025 courthouse shooting

 Clark was being questioned at the courthouse in connection with an ongoing sex crimes investigation when he grabbed a gun, resulting in an exchange of gunfire that killed Riley and severely injured Stassi Jr. Clark was also killed.

-The lawsuit, filed Monday by Carlye Bezet-Riley, the widow of Riley, seeks wrongful death damages, saying that Stassi Jr. violated law enforcement protocols by bringing a firearm into an interrogation room and allowing his girlfriend and their minor daughter to sit in on the interview.
+The lawsuit, filed Monday by Carlye Bezet-Riley, the widow of Riley, seeks wrongful death damages, saying that Stassi Jr. violated law enforcement protocols by bringing a firearm into an interrogation room and allowing his girlfriend and their daughter to sit in on the interview.

+Riley's widow's lawsuit says that Stassi Jr.'s failure to maintain control of his IPSO-issued firearm during the altercation with Clark directly resulted in Riley being shot by Clark, who used the weapon to open fire on the deputies, as well as shooting himself.

-The lawsuit also accuses him of providing false statements to investigators in the months following the shooting.
+The lawsuit also accuses him of providing false statements to Louisiana State Police investigators in the months following the shooting.

 Bezet-Riley claims in the lawsuit that the sheriff's office did not properly train the sheriff's son and lacked procedures that could have prevented her husband's death.